 The Manchester Terrier breed loves the attention they get from children, however, it’s important to note that the child has to be old enough to understand how to treat their furry companion.
 Since these dogs are so small, they can be easily injured by roughhousing toddlers.

 If you have a child and want to bring home a Manchester Terrier, make sure they are old enough to treat the dog respectfully and carefully without harming them in any way.

 Manchester Terrier Health Problems

-Although the Manchester Breed is fairly healthy, they are still prone to several health complications.
+Although the Manchester Breed doesn’t have many health concerns, they are still prone to several health complications to watch for.
 These may include:

 Von Willebrand’s Disease: Von Willebrand’s Disease in dogs occurs when the blood is not able to clot how it should.
-Dogs that suffer from this disorder may experience bloody noses, excessive bleeding after surgery, and bloody gums.
+Dogs that suffer from this health problem may experience bloody noses, excessive bleeding after surgery, and bloody gums.

 Glaucoma: Glaucoma in dogs occurs when the pressure in the eye becomes increasingly high.
 This eye condition can be very painful and usually results in blindness.

 Hypothyroidism: Hypothyroidism is a health condition that commonly affects Manchester Terriers and other breeds.
-This occurs when the body is unable to produce a sufficient amount of thyroid hormones, which will lead to a fluctuation in weight, appetite loss, and lethargy.
+This occurs when the body cannot produce a sufficient amount of thyroid hormones, leading to a fluctuation in weight, appetite loss, and lethargy.
 Luckily for owners, hypothyroidism can be cured by taking a synthetic hormone pill.

 National Breed Website: American Manchester Terrier Club